muellerberndt/legion/docs/user_guide.md

 ### Chatting with the AI

-Instead of remembering commands, you can simply tell Legion what you want to do.
+For most operations including database queries and file searches, you'll likely want to use the chatbot.
 The AI will understand and execute the appropriate commands:

 ```
 "Show me the system status"